-The clamp meter has an AC/DC current (inrush current) range of 0-600A, TRMS/Temperature/Capacitance function, and a maximum jaw opening size of 36mm, the jaw opening measures the current in a conductor without contacting or interrupting the circuit.
+The digital clamp meter has an AC/DC current (inrush current) range of 0-600A, TRMS/Temperature/Capacitance function, and a maximum jaw opening size of 36mm, the jaw opening measures the current in a conductor without contacting or interrupting the circuit.
 Its slim and compact size makes it easy to operate in tight spaces.

 - Press the HOLD button to turn on the backlight function after two seconds for clearer reading.